hCaptcha/hcaptcha-android-sdk/README.md

 This is safe but usually unnecessary. `setup()` / `verifyWithHCaptcha()` already re-initializes as needed, so calling reset() first just forces a fresh verifier.
 If you're creating a brand‑new HCaptcha instance, calling reset() on it is a no‑op.

 #### Cleanup

-- Listeners persist; reset() does not remove them.
-If your listeners capture an Activity/Fragment, remove them during teardown to avoid leaks: removeOn...Listener(...) or removeAllListeners()
+Listeners persist: `reset()` does not remove them.
+If your listeners capture an Activity/Fragment, remove them during teardown to avoid leaks: `removeOn...Listener(...)` or `removeAllListeners()`

-- After a successful solve, the SDK schedules a token timeout callback.
+After a successful solve, the SDK schedules a token timeout callback.
 Call `HCaptchaTokenResponse.markUsed()` once you've used the token to cancel that timer and prevent a later TOKEN_TIMEOUT callback